-asks the solver for an unsat core, a subset of the set of all assertions that the solver has determined to be unsatisfiable.
+asks the solver for an unsatisfiable core, a subset of the set of all assertions that the solver has determined to be unsatisfiable.
 Similarly to get-proof, it can be issued only following a check-sat command which reports unsatisfiability, without intervening assertion-set commands.
-Also, the produce-unsat-cores option, which is false by default, must be set to true (see Section 5.3 below).
+Also, the produce-unsat-cores option, which is false by default, must be set to true (see Section 5.1.7 below).
+If any of those conditions does not hold, the solver should report an error.
 The solver selects from the unsat core only those formulas that have been asserted with a command of the form assert (t named f), and returns their labels f.
 Unlabeled formulas in the unsat core are simply not reported.
-(24)
+(27) Thus, the success response in this case is: